caracara6/get_moving/README.md

 ### User Goals

+* Target audience:
+    1. Anyone interested in leading a more active lifestyle, with a positive attitude to sports and keeping fit
+    2. People who may be interested in trying new sporting activities
-* Audience: anyone interested in leading a more active lifestyle, with the target age group being from 18 years old to 60 years old
+    3. Target age group is a wide range from 18 years old to 60 years old

 * Suggest a new sport/activity to users, allowing users to immerse in something fresh to them
 * Search for the nearest sport facility to their location
 * Work in progress - find a workout partner